 Next, take a large wooden spoon and work that water into the mix.
 Continue doing this until the soil is thoroughly damp yet not soaked.

-SLCG PRO TIP: If you accidentally get it too wet you will want to let your soil sit for a day or two to dry out.
-Be sure to mix a few times throughout the day to help it dry more evenly.
+If you accidentally get the soil too wet you will want to let it sit for a day or two to dry out.
+Be sure to mix it a few times each day to help it dry more evenly.

 Once the soil is to the right consistency (damp but not wet) it is ready for planting your seeds.

-When I first began growing my own seeds I used a table in my craft room.
+When I first began growing my own seeds I used an old kitchen table that was in my craft room.
 I placed my flats under the table so they were out of the way while I was crafting and suspended my lights from lightweight chains attaching them to the sides of the table.

-The lights I use are 4 feet long and are the perfect size for a flat of plants.
-If the area of the home is warm normal bulbs will usually give off enough heat allowing your plants to grow well.
+The lights I use are 4 feet long and I find they are the perfect size for a flat of plants.
+If the area of the home is warm, normal bulbs will usually give off enough heat allowing your plants to grow well.

 Your goal is a constant temperature of 65-75 degrees.
 You can place a thermometer inside of your setup and monitor the temperature daily.